lowlydba/cron-drift/README.md

 👉 [View the live dashboard][dashboard]

 > [!NOTE]
 > The Grafana dashboard may be slow to load, please be patient.
-Grafana Cloud scales down dashboards based on usage.
+Grafana Cloud scales down dashboards based on usage and idleness!

 ## Why it exists